Mahaboobunnisa123/UrbanNoiseAnalysis/README.md

 - **Cross-Dataset Generalization:** Adapting the pipeline for other sound pollution datasets and multilingual environments.

 ## Disclaimer
-*The source code of this project is not publicly shared at this time due to confidentiality agreements.
+*The source code of this project is not publicly shared at this time due to confidentiality agreements rather demo file is shared to get an idea for implementation.
 Interested parties may contact the author via email for access requests and collaboration inquiries.*

 ## License
 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.